ahadalireach/oop.concepts.interview.questions/README.md

 ---

-### Q. What do you understand by pure object-oriented language?
+### What do you understand by pure object-oriented language?

 A programming language is called a **pure object-oriented language** if it treats everything inside the program as an object.
 Unlike hybrid OOP languages, pure OOP languages do not support primitive data types (e.g., integers, floats, characters) outside the object model.